Raksha-Vats/ML-Cheating-Detection/README.md

 ### 💻 Proposed Solution (Role of Computer Vision)

-Our proposed solution uses **CV algorithms** to track and analyze students' head and eye movements in real-time during exams.
-This system identifies suspicious behavior such as:
+Our proposed solution uses **CV algorithms** to track and analyse students' head and eye movements in real-time during exams.
+This system identifies suspicious behaviour such as:
 - Continuously looking away from the front view.
 - Glancing in directions unrelated to the exam task.